July 10, 2023

 Definition and significance of accessibility in architecture

-Accessibility in architecture refers to designing usable and functional spaces for individuals with disabilities.
+Accessibility in architecture refers to designing functional spaces for individuals with disabilities.
 It involves creating environments that allow people with mobility impairments, visual or hearing impairments, or cognitive disabilities to navigate and interact with ease.
 Accessible designs go beyond meeting minimum building code requirements; they aim to provide equal opportunities and independence for all individuals.

 Key principles and considerations for designing accessible spaces